WinterWind33/fish-and-plants/docs/reference/commands/auto-watering.md

 ![Alt text](aws-flow.png)

 As you can see, during the irrigation deactivation there is a wait time that is needed to restore the pressure of the water flow so that the pump doesn't get damaged during the process.

+The flow can be interrupted after each step or during a `wait`: in this case, it will stop the wait and it will begin the teardown of the flow, putting the AWS state to "not running".